 Sedge family (Cyperaceae)

-Description: This native perennial plant produces non-flowering tufts of leaves and flowering culms about ¾–2' tall.
+Description: This perennial sedge produces non-flowering tufts of leaves and flowering culms about ¾–2' tall.
 The narrow culms are unbranched, hairless, and round to 3-angled in cross-section.
 There are up to 5 alternate leaves along each culm.
 The linear leaves are up to 1/3" across and 12" long.
 They are light green to blue-green, hairless, slightly rough (scabrous) along the margins, and occasionally slightly glaucous.
 Each culm produces 1-2 axillary spikelets of pistillate flowers, 1-2 terminal spikelets of pistillate flowers, and a single terminal spikelet of staminate flowers.
 The staminate spikelet is nearly sessile to short-stalked and up to 1½" long.
 It becomes brown and shriveled-looking shortly after releasing its pollen.
 The pistillate spikelets are up to 1¼" long, about 1/5" across, and short-cylindrical in shape.
 They have a grainy appearance because of the densely crowded perigynia of the pistillate flowers.
 Each perigynium is about 3 mm. long and 2 mm. across; it is broadly ovoid to slightly obovoid and hairless, tapering to a short beak.
 Several longitudinal veins run along its sides that are usually conspicuous.
 The color of each perigynium varies from light green to yellowish brown, depending on its maturity; sometimes it has fine red speckles.
 Underneath each peryigynium is a short pistillate scale that abruptly tapers to a short narrow tip; this scale is usually shorter than the perigynium and inconspicuous.
 The axillary pistillate spikelets are short- to long-stalked, while the terminal pistillate spikelets are sessile to short-stalked.
 Underneath each terminal spikelet of pistillate flowers, there is a slender leafy bract that is longer than the spikelet.
 The blooming period occurs during the late spring to early summer and lasts about 1-2 weeks.
 Pollination occurs by agency of the wind.
 Afterwards, the pistillate spikelets persist for about a month as their achenes develop.
 These achenes are about 1.8 mm. in length, obovoid in shape, and 3-angled.
 The root system consists of short rhizomes and coarse fibrous roots.
 Tight tufts of leaves are often formed from the short rhizomes.

 Cultivation: The preference is full to partial sun, wet to mesic conditions, and a loam or clay-loam soil.
 This species also tolerates rocky or gravelly soil that is somewhat alkaline.